 The Infectious Diseases Laboratories are involved in advanced diagnostic testing and reference services, education, comprehensive outbreak analysis efforts, and externally funded basic and applied scientific research on diseases of public health importance.
 Several laboratories perform research and testing in high containment BSL-3 laboratories as well as the unique insectary facility.
+Our laboratories cover:

 - Arbovirology | Performs surveillance testing on mosquitoes, birds and mammals submitted from across the state, as well as confirmatory clinical serology on human sera

 - Biodefense | Performs testing on clinical and environmental samples for biothreat agents and is actively involved in training first responders and clinical laboratorians

 - Bloodborne Viruses | Focuses on clinical and public health laboratory activities related to human immunodeficiency virus (HIV) and hepatitis C virus (HCV)

 - Cellular Immunology | Laboratories that analyze the function and/or the phenotype of white blood cells (lymphocytes/leukocytes) comprising the immune system are surveyed and permitted through the Clinical Laboratory Evaluation Program (CLEP)

 - Diagnostic Immunology | Performs serologic assays for the detection of patient antibody responses to bacteria, parasites and viruses